Fentanyl: Veterinary use

 Fentanyl is commonly used for analgesia and as a component of balanced sedation and general anesthesia in small animal patients.
-Fentanyl's short-acting nature, wide safety profile, lower rate of adverse effect compared to other opioids, and high potency make it one of the most effective and common analgesics in veterinary medicine; fentanyl's ability to reduce the minimum alveolar concentration leads to it being commonly used in dogs that are elderly or have cardiovascular issues.
-Due to fentanyl's short duration and quick onset it is commonly used as a constant rate infusion or as a transdermal patch, with the latter being able to last 3 to 4 days.
+The short-acting nature, wide safety profile, lower rate of adverse effect compared to other opioids, and high potency make fentanyl one of the most effective and common analgesics in veterinary medicine; the ability to reduce the minimum alveolar concentration leads to fentanyl being commonly used in dogs that are elderly or have cardiovascular issues.
+Due to its short duration and quick onset, fentanyl is commonly used as a constant rate infusion or as a transdermal patch, with the latter being able to last 3 to 4 days.
 Fentanyl can provide sedation for dogs.
 Fentanyl is less common and has more adverse effects in livestock and equine compared to cats and dogs.
 In horses at analgesic doses tachycardia, restlessness, and excitement occur.
-Subcutaneous administration often causes pain due but a bicarbonate solution exists which does not cause pain when giving subcutaneously.
+Subcutaneous administration often causes pain, but a bicarbonate solution exists which does not cause pain when given subcutaneously.

 Fentanyl is highly lipophilic, about 1000 times more than morphine.
 In dogs it has low protein binding of 15.6% and a half-life of 2–6 hours.
 In cats the half-life is 2.5 hours.
-Fentanyl has poor oral bio-availability due to it being metabolised by the liver.
+Fentanyl has poor oral bio-availability due to it being metabolized by the liver.
 Transdermal and transmucosal formulations are common for out-patients, although the latter's efficacy is not well supported by evidence.